What Does it Take to Be a Fire-Prevention Engineer?

 - Fire Prevention Research Engineer

-There were about 25,900 jobs for Fire-Prevention Engineer in 2016 (in the United States).
+In the United States, there were 25,900 jobs for Fire-Prevention Engineer in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Fire-Prevention Engineer by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+There will be an estimated 1,900 positions for Fire-Prevention Engineer per year.

 The states with the most job growth for Fire-Prevention Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.